metabase/metabase/docs/troubleshooting-guide/linked-filters.md

 ## My linked filter widget does not display a dropdown of filtered values

-**How to detect this:** After linking Filter A to Filter B, you expect Filter B to display a dropdown showing only the values constrained by the current setting of Filter A. Instead, the dropdown shows all available values.
+**How to detect this:** After linking Filter B to Filter A, you expect Filter B to display a dropdown showing only the values constrained by the current setting of Filter A. Instead, the dropdown shows all available values.

 **How to fix this:** In order for a linked filter widget to display the correct subset of values, an explicit [foreign key][foreign-key-gloss] definition must be set up---linking the filters does not by itself tell Metabase about the relationship.
 To check this, look at Metabase's data model for your database.